nonizawa/SSA-for-MAX-CUT/README.md

 Here ia the options.

---file_path: a graph file
+- `--file_path`: a graph file

---cycle: Number of cycles for 1 trial
+- `--cycle`: Number of cycles for 1 trial

---trial: Number of trials to evaluate the performance on average
+- `--trial`: Number of trials to evaluate the performance on average

---tau:  A pseudo inverse temperature is increased every tau cycle
+- `--tau`:  A pseudo inverse temperature is increased every tau cycle

---param: There are eight parameters written in ssa.py
+- `--param`: There are eight parameters written in ssa.py

 ### SSAU (Stochastic simulated annealing with unique noise magnitude)

 Here is a python program for SSAU that can run, like SSA.
-- ssau.py
+- `ssau.py`

 It has the same options as well as SSA.